pyyush/VoiceID/README.md

 1. Generate data:
    i.
 Clone VoiceID reposity.
    ii.
 Request original dataset from the author.
    iii.
-Download and store thre dataset inside the cloned repository at the same level where source code is present.
+Download and store the dataset inside the cloned repository at the same level where source code is present.
    iv.
 Make a new directory by the name of PS60k.
    v.
 Run gen_data.py to generate the PS60k dataset.
 2. Train and Test baseline LSTM model: